jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

    The previous queries provided paths up to 5 or 6-hops in length.
 We can increase or decrease the number of hops a graph traversal may use:

-   5. Let's constrain the traversal to only consider a path 6 hops in length:
+   5. Let's constrain the traversal to *only* consider a path 6 hops in length:

    ```
    for v, e, p in 6..6 outbound 'unicast_prefix_v4/10.101.1.0_24_10.0.0.1' sr_topology
        options {uniqueVertices: "path", bfs: true} filter v._id == 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7'
        return distinct p
    ```
-   6. Increase the length of the traversal (should provide more valid results)
+   6. Increase the length of the traversal with filtered output (should provide more valid results)
    ```
     for v, e, p in 1..8 outbound 'unicast_prefix_v4/10.101.1.0_24_10.0.0.1' sr_topology
         options {uniqueVertices: "path", bfs: true} filter v._id == 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7'